Genentech/spex-tools/docs/examples/quality-control.md

 ## Overview

-Quality control is crucial for reliable spatial transcriptomics analysis.
+Quality control is crucial for reliable spatial omics analysis (proteomics and transcriptomics).
 This guide provides comprehensive examples for assessing data quality at each step of the pipeline, from image preprocessing to final results validation.

 ## Prerequisites